utkarshg6/helpful/Shell.md

   - Definition:

     ```bash
-    # Method 0: You'll have to use the -E flag to activate advanced regex and then use the \d+ identifier
+    # Method 0: You'll have to use the -E flag to activate extended regex and then use the \d+ identifier
     grep -E "some string \d+" {filename}

     # Method 2: Invoke egrep instead of grep